-Learn what a day in the like is like for Presh’s Creative Director
+Learn what a typical day is like for Sydney, Presh’s account manager.

 A Day in the Life of Presh’s Social Media Specialist, Grady Li